SAFC injury news: The latest on Stewart, Cirkin Huggins and Ballard pre-Millwall

-Sunderland AFC injury news: The latest on Ross Stewart, Dennis Cirkin, Niall Huggins and Dan Ballard pre-Millwall
+Sunderland AFC injury news: Updates on Ross Stewart and Dennis Cirkin plus Niall Huggins and Dan Ballard latest

 Sunderland face Millwall in the Championship this week – but what is the latest on the injury and suspension front?